oroinc/redis-config/README.md

 ```yaml
 sentinel monitor mymaster 127.0.0.1 2
 ```
-Parameter redis_sentinel_prefer_slave is responsible for selection preferable slave node via IP address in case if cluster has a few slaves and it needs to connect to specific one Also, please pay attention, you have to set up at least 2 sentinel endpoints, otherwise intergation will not work.
+Parameter redis_*sentinel_prefer_slave* is responsible for selection preferable slave node via IP address in case if cluster has a few slaves and it needs to connect to specific one.
+Also, please pay attention, you have to set up at least 2 sentinel endpoints, otherwise integration will not work.

 ### Related links